 It's designed to give you broadcast-quality sound and performance and is optimized specifically for speech applications.

 7. AKG C414

-- 5 different pickup pattern, including Omni, wide cardioid, cardioid, hyper-cardioid, and figure-eight
+5 different pickup patterns, including Omni, wide cardioid, cardioid, hyper-cardioid, and figure-eight

 The priciest pick on our list at $1155, and for that price we believe there are better alternatives.

 The AKG C414 is designed for quality of sound and versatility, and the mic will improve the sound of any recording.

 Even though this mic is high-end, it will most likely be of most value in the hands of a professional, due to the insane amount of pickup patterns and customizability.